davepinch/pinchy.cc/content/topics/places/creeks/c/cedar-creek-of-pend-d-oreille-river/cedar-creek-of-pend-d-oreille-river.md

   - Washington
-disambiguation of: Cedar Creek gnis feature: "https://www.wikidata.org/wiki/Q49875866"
+disambiguation of: Cedar Creek gnis feature: "https://www.wikidata.org/wiki/Q49875866" not to be confused with: Cedar Creek (Pend Oreille River tributary)
 note: The OpenStreetMap ways do not extend into Canada.
 Technically it looks like a small amount of the Pend Oreille River extends into the U.S. where Cedar Creek drains into the river.
 openstreetmap:
   - "https://www.openstreetmap.org/way/1076171075 (Cedar Lake to service road)"